LuckyHyena/DnD/homebrew/5e_reference.md

 # What you can do during your 5th edition turn
 - Action
 - Movement
+- Item interaction
-- Bonus Action if you have one
+- Bonus Action (if you have an ability that mentions it)
 - Reaction

 During [your turn](https://5thsrd.org/combat/order_of_combat/#your-turn), you have the option to [perform one](https://5thsrd.org/combat/actions_in_combat/) __action__, and you additionally have a distance of __movement__ that you may spend to move around the battlefield.
 Moving is not a type of action, although you may spend your action to [dash](https://5thsrd.org/combat/actions_in_combat/#dash) and double your movement for the turn.
 You may split up your movement before and after your action, and if you can make multiple attacks you have the option to move between each attack.

+During your turn you may **manipulate one item** without spending your action: you could equip or sheath a weapon, pull a lever on the wall, ignite a torch or lantern, or retrieve your potion of healing before spending your action to drink it.
+If you want to manipulate more than one item you must spend your _action_.
+You can drop any number of items in your hands for free, but they fall on the ground and [might be damaged](#light-sources).

 Some character abilities or powers mention a __bonus action__.
-If you have such an ability, during your turn you may perform one such _bonus action_ alongside your regular _action_.
+If (and only if) you have such an ability, during your turn you may perform one such _bonus action_ alongside your regular _action_.
 You may perform a bonus action at any time during your turn, whether you have taken your _action_ or not.
-You may spend your _action_ to perform an additional _bonus action_, but not vice versa.
+You may spend your _action_ to perform a second _bonus action_ on your turn, but not vice versa.

-Finally, at the start of your turn you get a single __reaction__, which can be used not only during your turn but on other creatures' turns up until the beginning of your next turn.
-You must spend your reaction to complete a [readied action](https://5thsrd.org/combat/actions_in_combat/#ready), to make an opportunity attack, or to cast [_Shield_](https://5thsrd.org/spellcasting/spells/shield/).
+Finally, at the start of your turn you get a single __reaction__, which can be used at any time including other creatures' turns, until the beginning of your next turn.
+You spend your reaction to complete a [readied action](https://5thsrd.org/combat/actions_in_combat/#ready), to make an opportunity attack, or to cast some spells such as [_Shield_](https://5thsrd.org/spellcasting/spells/shield/).

 > Creatures with **melee** attacks can spend their reaction to make an [opportunity attack](#5th-editions-simplified-opportunity-attacks).
 Additionally, during their turn they can spend their bonus action to [mark](#getting-marked) an opponent for later advantage on an opportunity attack.

 ---

 # Ability Checks
+See also my article on [5e ability checks](../../DnD/homebrew/5e_ability_checks.md#top).

 In fifth edition D&D's [bounded accuracy](https://www.dandwiki.com/wiki/Understanding_Bounded_Accuracy_(5e_Guideline)) mathematics, these difficulty classes are universal for all power levels and situations.
 When thinking about a task, ask how hard it would be for a "normal human" to do, and compare with this scale:

 |Ability Check DC:|5|10|15|20|25|30|
 |----------------|-|--|--|--|--|--|
 |Difficulty of the task:|Very Easy|Easy|Moderate|Hard|Very Hard|Nearly Impossible|

 ---